Skip to main content

 An independent study is notably different from the credit assigned for dissertation hours.
 Students completing an independent study register for credit hours under PHS 7840 - Independent Study, with the faculty member supervising the project listed as the course instructor.
 In contrast, dissertation hours are registered under PHS 7970 – Dissertation, and the purpose of this course is for students to complete all requirements pertaining to their doctoral dissertation.
 The purpose of an independent study is to contribute to a student’s didactic coursework.
 Papers produced during an independent study cannot be used towards a student’s overall dissertation requirement of 3 manuscript papers.
 Students are only allowed to register for an independent study up to 3 times for a total of 12 credit hours.

-Student are able to use Independent Study credit towards Teaching Assistantship (TA) efforts.
+Student are no able to receive Independent Study credit if acting as a Grading Assistant (refer to Student Handbook for more information).
+Students may be eligible to receive Independent Study credit towards Teaching Assistantship (TA) efforts.
 Students are not allowed to be simultaneously registered for the class and act as the course TA.
 To be eligible for a TA position, students must first successfully pass the class.
 To earn independent study credit as a TA, students must prepare and deliver some of the course content.
 TAs are not IT support.

 • Accordingly to University of Utah Policy 6-100: Instruction and Evaluation (III.
 Policy B), a University credit hour shall represent approximately three clock hours of the student's time a week for one semester.